Knowledge Hub

 OFSI has published a guide to its enforcement activities and the types of penalties which it can impose.
 The guide provides a useful touchpoint on the importance of actively managing risks to your business from breaching financial sanctions.

-What should I think about in terms of managing risks of breaching financial sanctions?
+What should I think about in terms of managing the risks of breaching financial sanctions?

-In September 2023, following the introduction of new financial sanctions relating to the Russia-Ukraine war, the FCA published the findings of its review into the adequacy of financial firms’ systems and controls to manage risks from breaching UK financial sanctions rules.
-These are likely to also prove a useful guide for UK non-financial businesses.
+In September 2023, following the introduction of new financial sanctions related to the Russia-Ukraine war, the FCA published the findings of its review into the adequacy of financial firms’ systems and controls for managing risks associated with breaching UK financial sanctions rules.
+These are likely to prove a useful guide for UK non-financial businesses as well.

-The FCA review noted 5 areas where firms should consider the adequacy of their sanctions risk management arrangements.
+The FCA review identified five areas where firms should assess the adequacy of their sanctions risk management arrangements.
 These were:

-• Governance and oversight: Planning in advance and the provision of effective management information to senior managers affected the ability of firms to deliver strong sanctions risk management.
+• Governance and oversight: Planning and providing practical management information to senior managers significantly impacted the ability of firms to deliver strong sanctions risk management.

 • Skills and resources: Firms need to ensure that sanctions activities are well-resourced.
 Staff should be properly trained and have access to expert advice where needed.

-• Screening capabilities: Sanctions screening tools, even when provided by third-party suppliers, need to be adequately calibrated, frequently updated and subject to continuing oversight.
+• Screening capabilities: Sanctions screening tools, even when provided by third-party suppliers, must be adequately calibrated, frequently updated, and subject to ongoing oversight.

 • Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures: Effective and timely CDD and KYC are a cornerstone of effective compliance with sanctions requirements.

-• Reporting breaches to the FCA: For FCA-regulated firms only, the FCA expects firms to make timely and accurate reporting to the FCA on potential sanctions breaches under Principle for Business 11.
+• Reporting breaches to the FCA: For FCA-regulated firms only, the FCA expects firms to make timely and accurate reports to the FCA on potential violations of sanctions under Principle for Business 11.

 Summary

-The 2018 Act creates powers for the UK government to make regulations to quickly apply targeted sanctions, including financial sanctions, in appropriate circumstances.
-However, the breadth and scope of potential sanctions regulations, coupled with the speed at which they can be introduced and updated, poses challenges for UK businesses in tracking developments and ensuring that they comply with their sanctions obligations.
+The Sanctions and Anti‑Money Laundering Act 2018 grants the UK government the power to make regulations that enable the swift application of targeted sanctions, including financial sanctions, in appropriate circumstances.
+However, the breadth and scope of potential sanctions regulations, coupled with the speed at which they can be introduced or updated, pose significant challenges for your business in tracking developments and ensuring ongoing compliance.
+Consequences for non-compliance can be severe, including the risk of criminal sanctions, substantial fines, and heightened scrutiny from the FCA.
+To safeguard your operations, you should invest in tailored systems and controls that keep pace with current regimes and anticipate emerging changes.

 About our expert